BulkGate/woosms/README.md

 https://youtu.be/B3vdkNm64rE

 Be always aware of any change.

--Receive an SMS notification whenever a new order is placed, cancelled, product is out of stock, or other event occurs in your WooCommerce store
+- Receive an SMS notification whenever a new order is placed, cancelled, product is out of stock, or other event occurs in your WooCommerce store
 - Activate one or more admins for each SMS message template (event), so nothing slips through the cracks

 https://youtu.be/mj6Ea3eVOac